himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

 #### Grow XFS

 Finally, with the lvm volume expanded, I just had to grow my file system to use the new space.
-So, I booted up the VM and logged in.
-I have this VM using an xfs file system, so I used the `xfs_growfs` command to expand the partition:
+I booted up the VM and logged in.
+This VM is using an xfs file system, so I was able to use the `xfs_growfs` command to expand the partition:

 ```bash